Stonecutters Island: After 1997

 Following the transfer of sovereignty over Hong Kong to the People's Republic of China on 1 July 1997, the naval base is now operated by the People's Liberation Army Navy.

 Infrastructure on the island

 The island was connected to the Kowloon peninsula by the West Kowloon Reclamation in the 1990s to provide land for the construction of the road and railway network to the new Hong Kong International Airport at Chek Lap Kok, and for the Container Terminal 8 of Kwai Tsing Container Terminals.

 Stonecutters Island is the site of a large sewage treatment facility known as Stonecutters Island Sewage Treatment Works.
-Since the facility was built in 2001, it has reduced the amount of E. coli in the nearby water by 99 percent, while other pollutants have been reduced by 70-80 percent, allowing coral to return to Victoria Harbour and make Hong Kong's beaches safe for swimming again.
+Since the facility was built in 2001, it has reduced the amount of E. coli in the nearby water by 99 per cent, while other pollutants have been reduced by 70-80 per cent, allowing coral to return to Victoria Harbour and make Hong Kong's beaches safe for swimming again.

-Stonecutters Bridge, a cable-stayed bridge linking the Kowloon peninsula with Tsing Yi Island to form part of Route 8, opened on 20 December 2009.
+Stonecutters Bridge, a cable-stayed bridge linking the Kowloon peninsula with Tsing Yi Island over Rambler Channel to form part of Route 8, opened on 20 December 2009.